Joe-deBlois/Conlang-Sentence-Generator/README.md

-This is a program for conlangers by randomly generating words or sentences given some user input.
+This is a program for conlangers that randomly generates feasible words given some user input.

 app-initialization.py should be run first; it prompts the user to select between options 1 or 2.